emanuelef/daily-stars-explorer/README.md

 ## Hosted version

 There's a [version hosted](https://emanuelef.github.io/daily-stars-explorer/#/helm/helm) that is using my PAT.
+A new project was created to make this more mobile friendly and can be found [here](https://emanuelef.github.io/daily-stars-mobile).

 ## Run locally or self-host using Docker image